burakuren/burakuren/README.md

 - 👋 Hi, I’m Burak Üren
 - 👀 I’m interested in Backend Development, Python
 - 🌱 I’m currently learning developing advance API's
-- 📫 How to reach me: burakuren101@gmail.com
+- 📫 How to reach me: contact@burakuren.com
 - ✍🏻 Here is my blog: https://burakuren.com/
-- 📝 Here is my Medium : https://medium.com/@burakuren101
-- 🐦 Here is my Twitter https://twitter.com/burakuren101

 <!---
 burakuren101/burakuren101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.